-Guide to Finding a Birth Injury Attorney
+Finding the Best Birth Injury Attorney

 In situations where a birth injury is caused by poor medical care, our civil legal system entitles the child and parents to get financial compensation from the responsible healthcare providers.
 The first step in seeking monetary compensation for a birth injury involves finding and retaining a birth injury lawyer.
-Finding a good birth injury attorney to handle your case is very important to your chances of success but this process can be difficult and confusing for most people.
+Finding a good birth injury attorney to handle your lawsuit is very important to your chances of success but this process can be difficult and confusing for most people.
 This page will guide you through the challenges of this process.
 This is NOT an advertisement or an effort to refer leads to any specific attorney.

 But taking legal action against your obstetrician or other health care provider can be hard.
-You may like your doctor or your nurse.
-But the stark question is whether that relationship is worth missing out on the opportunity for lifetime care for your child.
+You may like your doctor or nurse.
+But the question is whether that relationship is worth missing out on the opportunity for lifetime care for your child.
 It is also worth remembering that usually the doctor or nurse is paying your settlement or jury verdict.
 An insurance company or hospital is behind the great majority of these cases.

 The severity of the injury is probably the most significant.
 Keep in mind that bringing a birth injury malpractice case can be a very expensive endeavor for the lawyer.
 The lawyer may have to pay over $200,000 to expert witnesses and if they lose the case they get nothing back.
 So for a lawyer to take on a birth injury case the injury needs to be serious enough to justify the financial investment.
 The expert witnesses don’t charge less for cases involving minor injuries so there is a minimum expense threshold for a birth injury attorney on all cases.

 A simple internet search for “birth injury attorneys” in your area is probably a good starting point in your search.
 Take a look at the information and reviews on each site, paying particular attention to prior birth injury cases and success stories for the firm.
 From that search make a list of 3-4 firms and call them to start the consultation process.
-You should get a good idea over the phone whether there is interest in your case or not.
+You should get a good idea over the phone whether there is interest in your case.

-Retaining a great birth injury lawyer should not cost you anything out of pocket.
+Retaining a great birth injury attorney should not cost you anything out of pocket.
 Like all personal injury and malpractice lawyers, birth injury lawyers work on a contingency fee basis.
 This means that the lawyer handles your case and pays for all the expenses in the case and then receives a percentage fee of whatever money they get for you in the end.
 If they don’t win your case you don’t owe them anything.